Wichita hairstylist awarded $1K grant from national beauty brand

 LATEST STORIES:

-- State of Kansas settles federal lawsuit, agencies looking to continue overhaul of child welfare system
+- State of Kansas settles federal lawsuit, agencies looking to continue overhaul of child welfare system; Attorney General releases statement

 - Wichita hairstylist awarded $1K grant from national beauty brand